If you are working from home here are a few of our top tips that could help make homeworking with a pet a smooth and successful time.

-It could also be helpful to insure your pets in case anything does go wrong while you’re busy at work.
+It could also be helpful to ensure your pets in case anything does go wrong while you’re busy at work.

-If you’d like to know more about pet insurance costs you could have a look at Everypaw, who have plans for cats, dogs and multi-pet insurance.
+If you’d like to know more about pet insurance costs you could have a look at Everypaw, which have plans for cats, dogs and multi-pet insurance.

 Many pet owners may wonder how much is pet insurance?